A graphic image showing the tower of Lister Mill, overlaid with archive photos - the colours are navy blue, teal, pink and yellow.

 This major new work uses light, sound and projection to explore a landmark moment in the history of Bradford and the modern labour movement – and spotlight the fearless women who made it happen.

 STRIKE is a spectacular show that uses light, sound and projections to celebrate these and other pioneering Bradford women who helped shape not just our district but our nation and the wider world.
-Created by Urban Projections (aka artist Rebecca Smith) and local art renegades Mek Summat, the show will be projected on to Lister Mills across three evenings in October 2025 – and will be accompanied by a major engagement programme with local schools and community groups in and around Manningham.
+Created by Urban Projections (aka artist Rebecca Smith), with poetry by Princess Arinola Adegbite and sound by CJ Mirra, the show will be projected on to Lister Mills across three evenings in October 2025 – and will be accompanied by a major engagement programme with local schools and community groups in and around Manningham.

 Credits